AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <cite>&mdash;Bob Hoffman (<a href="http://adcontrarian.blogspot.com/">The Ad Contrarian</a>) quoted by <a href="http://www.bloomberg.com/features/2015-click-fraud/"><em>Bloomberg Business</em></a></cite>
 </blockquote>

 My 93-year-old mom called the other day, almost in tears.
 Her browser had been taken over.
-A link at RealClearPolitics to a site which mercilessly launched popup windows that re-popped up every time she closed one.
-She's quit and re-opened the browser, but the slimy site and its putrid popups persisted.
-My mom was yet another victim of modern advertising.
+She'd clicked a link at RealClearPolitics to a site which mercilessly launched and re-launched popup windows not matter how many times she closed them.
+The slimy site and its putrid popups persisted even after quitting and re-opening the bbrowser.
+My mom had become another victim of modern advertising.

 <h2>Old hotness, new and busted</h2>

 <img align="right" width="400" src="https://github.com/hearvox/breaking-news/blob/master/assets/ad-plymouth.jpg?raw=true">Once upon a time, an advertiser contracted a media agency to place specific advertisments in specific publications.
 Publishers provided "tear sheets" proving the ads had run.
 The agency got 15% of ad's cost; the publishers pocketed the rest.

-This was an antiquated form of advertising, resulting only in building the brands of nearly every major product and service you've ever heard of.
+This type of advertising built the brands of nearly every major product and service you've ever heard of.
+So, obviously, the whole process was in need of radical disruption.

-To correct this e-commerce oversight, legions of millenials have innovated advertising technologies.
-They do things like strategically leverage social media data and integrate branding stories and impact highly engaged conversations.
+Legions of millenials began innovating advertising technologies.
+They strategically leveraged social media data.
+They impacted highly engaged conversations.
+And they radically raised their rates.

-"Ad tech" is the automated way we now buy, sell, deliver, and display online advertising.
-This date-driven automation costs lots of money.
-We call it the "ad tech tax."

 The old 15% cut for media agencies has creeped up to <a href="http://www.iab.com/wp-content/uploads/2016/03/Programmatic-Value-Layers-March-2016-FINALv2.pdf">55% in 2014</a>.
 In 2015, the creeps <a href="http://www.mediapost.com/publications/article/270487/study-finds-only-40-of-digital-buys-going-to-work.html">took 60%</a>.
-A small price brands to pay for being able to butt in all those strategically impacted conversations.
+It costs money for brands to butt into all those strategically impacted conversations.

+"Ad tech" is the new automated way we now buy, sell, deliver, and display online advertising.
+And the surcharge for this data-driven is the "ad tech tax."

 <h2>Ad targetting: bullseye or bullshit?</h2>